batuksk1912/graphs-java/README.md

 For MAC OS;
 Terminal --> cd Desktop --> java -jar Graph.jar --> Enjoy.

 (You must install java and jdk.
-And must defined in OS path.)
+And must defined in OS path.
+(For Windows))